How Can You Reduce Your Risk?

 Get Tested and Know Your Partner’s HIV Status

 Talking to your partner(s) about HIV testing and getting tested before sex are great first steps in understanding your risk.
-To best understand your risk and/or get tested, talk to your doctor or use this testing locator to find testing and counseling across Iowa.
+To better understand your own potential risk for HIV, talk to your doctor or use this interactive tool from the CDC.

 Assess Risks Involved With Sexual Activities

-While vaginal sex is less likely to transmit HIV, similar risks apply like tearing of the vaginal wall, open sores, or cuts on or in the pubic region.
-Oral sex (e.g. fellatio, cunnlingus, and anilingus) and touching present the least risk for HIV transmission.
-Partners should be aware of gum bleeding, open sores in or on the mouth, and open sores on the penis, anus, or vagina.
+- Oral sex (e.g. fellatio, cunnilingus, and anilingus) and touching (frottage) are the sexual activities least likely to cause HIV acquisition.
+Partners should be aware of gum bleeding, open sores in or on the mouth, and open sores on the penis, anus, or vagina when engaging in these types of sexual activities.

-While abstaining from sex and/or limiting the number of your partners greatly reduces the chances of your risk for HIV, there are several tools you can use to have safer sex.
+While abstaining from sex and/or limiting the number of your partners greatly reduces your potential for acquiring HIV, there are several tools you can use as part of your HIV prevention strategy.

-- Dental dams are latex or polyurethane sheets used between the mouth, vagina, or anus during oral sex.
-Dentals dams are effective in prevention HIV and some STDs when used correctly.
+- Condoms and dental dams (latex or polyurethane sheets used between the mouth, vagina, or anus during oral sex) are effective in preventing HIV and some STIs when used correctly during oral sex.

 Find Free Condoms